lowRISC/ibex-demo-system/README.md

 ```
 fusesoc --cores-root=. run --target=synth --run lowrisc:ibex:demo_system

-# If the above does not work, try executing the programming operation manually with..
+# If the above does not work, try executing the programming operation manually with:
 make -C ./build/lowrisc_ibex_demo_system_0/synth-vivado/ pgm
 ```

+Replace `synth` in the fuseoc or make invocation with the appropriate target if you are use an alternative board.

 You can also use [OpenFPGALoader](https://github.com/trabucayre/openFPGALoader), here are some example commands:
 ```